Read the guidelines for the Documentary Heritage Communities Program (DHCP) to learn about the program and find additional resources.

 - Purchasing materials required for the project (such as archival boxes)

-- Project launch costs such as hospitality and acknowledgement/visibility of the contribution provided by the government of Canada
+- Project launch event costs, such as hospitality and acknowledgement/visibility of the contribution provided by the Government of Canada

-- Gifts to Indigenous Elders valued at less than $100
+- Gifts to Indigenous Elders, valued at less than $100 each

 - Insurance costs for a travelling exhibition

 - Project results evaluation costs (for example, staff or consultants to report on progress and results)

 Expenditures for general administrative (such as office supplies) and travel costs combined must not exceed 20% of the total contribution provided (this does not apply to projects involving travelling exhibitions or workshop delivery/attendance).

 Ineligible costs include